afsc-assessments/ebswp_2023/doc/EBSpollock.md

 prey resources for pollock is discussed below under ‘Competitors’.

 *Predators:* Pollock are cannibalistic and rates of cannibalism might be expected to increase as the biomass of older, larger fish increases concurrent with increases  in juvenile abundance.
 With the lack of a cold pool over the southern shelf or thermal  barrier between the southern and northern shelves, spatial overlap and the potential for  cannibalism are increased.
+Warmer waters also increase the metabolic demand and potentially increase foraging rates; the CEATTLE multispecies model indicates an increase in demand of individual predators, although total mortality is reduced relative to high levels in 2016 due to declines in abundance of older conspecifics and adult cod.
 Other predators of pollock include northern fur seals.
 At this  time there are no indicators that suggest these populations are increasing in the eastern  Bering Sea (although note that the Bogoslof Island population of northern fur seals is  increasing while the Pribilof Islands populations are decreasing; see C. Kuhn ‘Noteworthy’ in  the 2019 EBS ESR).
 Fur seal consumption of adult pollock generally increases in years when  juvenile pollock are less abundant (Kuhn).

 *Competitors:* While historical recruitment trends between Pacific cod and walleye pollock have mirrored each other, suggesting the species respond similarly to  environmental conditions, the timeseries appear to decouple after approximately 2010 and may  indicate broad-scale transitions in the southeastern Bering Sea ecosystem (e.g., from  pelagic- to benthic-dominated production) (Figure 1).
 The mechanisms driving early life  history survival versus recruitment success of Pacific cod and walleye pollock may differ based on pelagic versus benthic habitat associations (e.g., prey availability).
 The  decoupling of abundance timeseries after 2010 suggests a shift (or greater disparity) between  drivers of survival in these two populations.

 A widespread die-off event of short-tailed shearwaters began in the SEBS in June 2019 extended into the NBS and Chukchi Sea in August.
 These events may reflect 2018 conditions as shearwaters feed in the Bering Sea in summer before migrating to the southern hemisphere for breeding during the winter.
 Most sampled birds showed signs of emaciation; shearwaters are planktivorous birds and feed on euphausiids.

-*Fishery performance*
-As noted above, the 2019 B-season suggested that the fishery was dispersed and experienced relatively low catch rates compared to recent years.
+*Fishery performance* As noted above, the 2019 B-season suggested that the fishery was dispersed and experienced relatively low catch rates compared to recent years.
 Also, an approach to computing fleet dispersion (the relative distance or spread of the fishery in space)  was developed and indicated that while the A-season was the most intensely concentrated  for the fleet during this season (since 2000), the B-season indicated the most dispersed fishing activity over the same period (Fig \ref{fig:fleet_dispersal}).

 The pollock fishery was challenged to simultaneously avoid a number of PSC species.
-Chinook salmon (a top priority) encounters were relatively high and some sectors exceeded their performance standard (which was lowered due to an index of Chinook salmon abundance from three key western Alaska rivers).
-The encounter rates were high this year probably because the returning salmon were high (in fact, in 2019 the 3-river index was well above the lower limit that triggers a lower performance standard).
+Chinook salmon (a top priority) encounters were relatively high and some sectors exceeded  their performance standard (which was lowered due to a 2018 index of Chinook salmon abundance  from three key western Alaska rivers rivers falling below a specified threshold thus requiring lower cap limits in 2019).
+The encounter rates were high this year probably because the returning salmon were high (in fact, in 2019 the 3-river index was well above the threshold that triggers a lower performance standard).
 Chum salmon encounter rates were high as well during some periods of summer 2019 and the fleet moved to avoid them.
 Finally, a high abundance of sablefish and low region-specific OFL set for the EBS put them on PSC status and the fleet took active avoidance measures for the entire B-season.

 Given the combination of pollock being broadly distributed into the EBS shelf region during the summer (based on survey data), and the fact that the pollock fleet were more widely dispersed